xuankimtran/docs-1/pages/katalon-analytics/docs/test-case-management-journey.md

 redirect_from:
 ---

-From December 2021 release, Katalon TestOps represents test cases in a folder-based format to provide you with a clean look and well-structured information of your tests.
+Following December release, Katalon TestOps represents test cases in a folder-based format to provide you with a clean look and well-structured information of your tests.

 This document navigates you to where test cases are stored and how they are presented in Katalon TestOps to help you manage test cases effectively.